Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: Introduction

 In Section~\ref{ModelProblem}, we will see that in the current setting, basic existence of a stationary measure is trivial since the standard Gibbs measure built from the energy is invariant.
-Uniqueness of the stationary distribution follows from now standard results on hypoelliptic diffusion.
-However the control necessary to give a convergence rate has previously been elusive.
+Uniqueness of the stationary distribution follows from now standard results on hypoelliptic diffusions.
+However the control necessary to give a convergence rate or even convergence has previously been elusive.
 Our approach follows the established method of demonstrating the existence of a Lyapunov function and associated small set; however, construction of the Lyapunov function in the presence of a singular potential is non-trivial and our approach constitutes one of the major innovations of this paper.
 In many ways it builds on ideas in \cite{HairerMattingly:2009} and more obliquely is related to the ideas in \cite{Rey-BelletThomas:2002}.
 In both cases, time averaging of the instantaneous energy dissipation rate is used to build a Lyapunov function.
 We use similar ideas here.
-In a nutshell, as in \cite{HairerMattingly:2009} the technique consists of casting the behavior of the system as the energy heads to infinity as a problem with order one energy containing a small parameter equal to one over the original systems energy.
-Then classical stochastic averaging techniques are used to build a Lyapunov function.
+In a nutshell, as in \cite{HairerMattingly:2009} the technique consists of casting the behavior of the system as the energy heads to infinity as a problem with order one energy containing a small parameter equal to one over the original system's energy.
+Then, classical stochastic averaging techniques are used to build a Lyapunov function.
 Though the solution is related to \cite{HairerMattingly:2009}, the presentation of difficulties is quite different.
-We conclude by briefly discussing the challenges of extending our results to larger systems and the case of harmonically growing potential which are not covered by our theorems.
+In particular, we will see that extracting the asymptotic behavior is more difficult than \cite{HairerMattingly:2009} as our potentials do not strictly scale homogeneously.
+To overcome this we will use the idea of approximating the dynamics near the point at infinity from \cite{AKM12, HerMat15i, HerMat15ii} as well as techniques for joining together peicewise-defined Lyapunov functions in an analytically simple way from \cite{HerMat15i, HerMat15ii}.